 The Environmental Science department believes it has a mandate to challenge students to excellence in scholarship by providing programs of study which are current, relevant, and focused, and to assure that the students are provided with the means to meet that challenge.
 The programs aim to actively and continuously measure the success of that challenge through ongoing student and faculty assessments.

-As an interdisciplinary program Environmental Science does not seek to impose any single avenue of scholarship among its faculty.
-Rather, faculty are encouraged to research and scholarship in an atmosphere of the greatest possible freedom both by contributing to their own disciplines and by the effective dissemination of those bodies of knowledge through sound and innovative teaching.
+As an interdisciplinary program, Environmental Science does not seek to impose any single avenue of scholarship among its faculty.
+Rather, faculty are encouraged to pursue research and scholarship in an atmosphere of the greatest possible freedom both by contributing to their own disciplines and by the effective dissemination of those bodies of knowledge through sound and innovative teaching.

 Faculty within the program will serve the University community through service in School and University-wide committees, within the Faculty Senate and Senate Councils, and by partnering with community organizations to provide meaningful real-world and networking opportunities for our students.